alphagov/pay-selfservice/README.md

 We use [nodemon](https://github.com/remy/nodemon) which watches for changes to files and restarts the node process.

+You can watch Nodemon do it’s thing if you run `docker logs -f selfservice`.

-If you’re making changes to client-side JS or Sass files (anything within `/browsered/` or `/assets/`) then if you run `npm run watch-live-reload` it will watch for changes and recompile.
-Nodemon, doesn’t do anything here as that’s no necessary.
+If you’re making changes to client-side JS or Sass files (anything within [`/browsered/`](https://github.com/alphagov/pay-selfservice/tree/BAU-update-README-to-explain-livereload/app/browsered) or [`/assets/`](https://github.com/alphagov/pay-selfservice/tree/BAU-update-README-to-explain-livereload/app/assets)) then if you run `npm run watch-live-reload` it will watch for changes and recompile.
+Nodemon, doesn’t do anything here as that’s not necessary.
 If you install the [livereload browser plugin](http://livereload.com/extensions/) then it will refresh you page once the assets have been compiled to the `/public` folder.

 ## Key environment variables